carbonplan/cdr-database/methods/metrics.md

 ## Overall

 Metrics are based on information provided in public project offerings plus our own research.
-We are actively developing methods for metric calibration based on independent data and models.
+We are actively developing better methods for metric calibration based on independent data and models.

 The mark next to each metric shows our validation.
 A <Check closed={true}/> means we have independently validated the claims.
 An <Ex closed={true}/> means we have reason to doubt the claims.
 A <Question closed={true}/> means we are uncertain, and should not be taken as a criticism, rather a lack of information.
 We also include notes and comments, with notes addressing information provided by projects directly and comments explaining our evaluation or interpretation of project information.